The 22 Best Writing Tips Ever

 - Stop procrastinating.
-Turn off the TV, tune out the rest of the world, sit down, and write.
+Turn off the TV, disconnect from the Internet, tune out the rest of the world, sit down, and write.

-- Read works by highly successful authors to learn what pleases publishers and earns a pretty penny.
+- Read works by highly successful authors to learn what earns a loyal readership.

-- Read works by the canonical authors so you can understand what constitutes a respectable literary achievement.
+- Read works by the canonical authors so you understand what constitutes a respectable literary achievement.

-- Join a writers’ group so you can gain support from the writing community and enjoy comradery in your craft.
+- Join a writers’ group so you can gain support from the writing community and enjoy camaraderie in your craft.